Hostwinds review: loads of resources for an affordable price

 But, if you’re expecting a familiar face for cPanel, you’ll be surprised.
 This is because Hostwinds has the latest cPanel, which features Glass as its default style.

-The makeover gives cPanel a cleaner and fresher look but still retains much of its old appeal and with the same powerful tools.
+The makeover gives cPanel a cleaner and fresher look but still retains much of its old appeal and with the same advanced tools.
 Uncluttered and without distracting icons, both rookies and experienced users can easily and swiftly find their way.

-Straightforward, intuitive, and with all the needed tools and features, Hostwinds’ combo of custom dashboard and cPanel is an easy win.
+Straightforward, intuitive, and with all the needed tools and key features, Hostwinds’ combo of custom dashboard and cPanel is an easy win.
 Good user experience is a given.

 Performance: is Hostwinds fast?